 Although I’m happy with the change I made, whether you follow suit is up to you.
 It will save money and will eventually be just as quick as shaving with a cartridge razor, but it’s a personal choice.
 If you are already satisfied with using a cartridge razor, there is no need to change your process, but this has proven to be worthwhile for me.

-I’ve already mentioned some of the resources I’ve used to improve my shaving technique, but I also recommend the instructional videos on YouTube created by mantic59 for anyone who is interested in pursuing a similar path.
+I’ve already mentioned some of the resources I’ve used to improve my shaving technique.
+However, I also recommend the instructional videos created by mantic59 on YouTube, for anyone who is interested in pursuing a similar path.
 As you watch these videos and read articles on Badger & Blade about finding the right technique, you will find a lot of differing opinions.
 It’s best to take some suggestions and experiment in order to discover what works best for your skin.
 There is one thing to be sure about: just about anything other than a cartridge system will be best for your wallet.

 I should also note that I use no other chemicals on my face during this process other than the shaving soap.
 I prepare my face with hot water, keep hydrated with hot water, and rinse only with cool water.
 I don’t use any fragrant aftershave chemicals, astringents, or balms.
 There is a tendency for my skin to dry out after the shave if I don’t hydrate with enough cool water.